 This medium to large bolete is commonly known as suede bolete or yellow-cracked bolete.
 It has a brown cap, chrome-yellow pores, and yellowish stem and grows with a wide range of hardwood and conifer trees.

-is a tawny brown, convex or bun-shaped, becoming broadly convex; dry; finely velvety; often becoming cracked in age.
+pale olive or tan, initially convex before flattening with a velvety tan surface, often becoming cracked in age.
 Flesh is white or pallid yellow, with a faint brownish zone beneath the cap cuticle; it is unchanging, thick and soft.
-The pore surface is yellow, becoming olive yellow with maturity; often bruising blue, or not bruising.
+The pore surface is yellow, becoming olive yellow with maturity and bruise blue or green before fading somewhat.
 Stem

 is a pallid cap color, sometimes with a brick-red tinge; it is slender and slightly bulbous.
-Ring is absent.
+The mushroom has no ring.
 Flesh is similarly colored as the cap but browner.